arh-eu/gds-java-sdk/README.md

 This (and the listener interface) can be found in the `hu.arheu.gds.client` package.

- The factory class provides multiple methods to set the initial parameters for the client you wish to create, this way you dont have to specify every value in the constructor.
+ The factory class provides multiple methods to set the initial parameters for the client you wish to create, this way you don't have to specify every value in the constructor.
 The methods can be chained, as they all return the builder instance.
 The methods found in the factory are the following (for value restrictions see the constructor below):
    - `withListener(GDSMessageListener listener)` - sets the callback listener to the given value.
    - `withLogger(Logger logger)` - sets the `Logger` instance used for logging messages.
    - `withServeOnTheSameConnection(boolean value)` - sets whether replies should be sent on the same connection as this.